AYM1607/corne-zmk-config/README.md

 ### Notifications

-Near to current mouse positions will show notifications about:
+Screencast mode notifications about:

 - CapsLock (On/Off)
-- Changing to a layer
+- When changing a layer
 - Momentary layer activation

 ### Help

-Open a help window with an image of the current layer
+- Open a window with an image of the current layer

 ⇧ [Back to menu](#menu)